LesterWYoung/QTL-seq/README.md

   -v, --version      show program's version number and exit
 ```

-QTL-seq can run from FASTQ (without or with trimming) and BAM.
-If you want to run QTL-seq from VCF, please use QTL-plot (example 5).
-Once you run QTL-seq, QTL-seq automatically complete the subprocesses.
+QTL-seq can use FASTQ (without or with trimming) and/or BAM files for the parental, bulk1 and bulk2 reads.
+Once you run QTL-seq, QTL-seq automatically completes the subprocesses.
+That is, QTL-seq will trim (optional using "-T"), align readfiles (using bwa), filter and call variants (samtools and bcftools), calculate snp-index and delta(snp-index) values and create plots showing these values.
+If you want to run QTL-seq using a VCF file previously created using the QTL-seq pipeline, please use QTL-plot (see example 5).

 + [Example 1 : run QTL-seq from FASTQ without trimming](#Example-1--run-QTL-seq-from-FASTQ-without-trimming)
 + [Example 2 : run QTL-seq from FASTQ with trimming](#Example-2--run-QTL-seq-from-FASTQ-with-trimming)